astronomer/astro-docs/enterprise/v0.25/06_manage-astronomer/11_configure-nfs.md

 For each NFS volume you provision for DAG deploys, you need to configure:

 * A directory for DAGs.
-* Read access for a user with GID `50000` and UID `50000`.
+* (GCP Filestore only) Read access for a user with GID `50000` and UID `50000`.
 For an example setup of this, read [Configuring Ip-based access control](https://cloud.google.com/filestore/docs/creating-instances#configuring_ip-based_access_control) in Google Cloud's documentation.

 See the following section for a complete setup for NFS Volume-based DAG deploys using Amazon EFS.